 Thank you for visiting my new website, both the English edition and the French version for my loyal readers in all francophone lands.

 Included as background on the new site you will see the stunning landscape photographs of my friend and collaborator, Stephen Collector.
 Over a period of 20 years before I started writing fiction full-time, Steve and I worked together on numerous freelance assignments for a variety of national and regional magazines.
 Many of the images from those pieces are here included.
-Because a number of visitors to the site have asked me how they could see the photographs unimpeded by the copy that blocks a part of them, we have added a gallery of Steve’s work.
+Because a number of visitors to the site have asked me how they could see the photographs unimpeded by the copy that blocks a part of them, we have added a photo gallery to the site.
 Much of the countryside represented in these photos, Steve and I have visited together over the years, either on assignment or for personal reasons.
 We share an abiding love of the western American landscape, and in his beautiful work Steve has captured it in all its splendor.
 I must also give credit where credit is due to another photographer friend, Tim Crawford, who accompanied me on a magazine assignment in eastern Washington State some years ago.
 Tim took the beautiful photograph of the vast canyon country there, in which I’m dressed in orange (a state law in Washington) and am followed along the rim by my two bird dogs, Sweetzer the lab, and Henri the French Brittany.
 This photo, also included in the gallery, was used on the cover of the French edition of A SPORTING ROAD (MON AMERIQUE).
 To visit the photo gallery, please click here.